Families Health and Wellbeing Service (0-19) - health visitors and school nurses

 The programme seeks to deliver improved health and well-being to children, young people and families, and improve school readiness by offering a balance of self-support, support from professions and from the wider community.
 This includes using digital technology to meet the individual needs of busy modern families in Staffordshire.

 All Staffordshire children, young people and families will be offered universal reviews and checks from the programme.
 Breastfeeding advice and support, maternal mental health support and nutritional advice will be available.
 Additional professional support will be provided to families where required.
-Sexual health information, emotional health and wellbeing advice and support will be available via the hubs, Chat Health and drop ins only.
+Sexual health information, emotional health and wellbeing advice and support will be available via the hubs, Chat Health and clinics only.
+Take a look at our website for more information on what we offer.

 The hub: a central point of access